-Revolutionize Your Inventory with RFID
+Revolutionize your inventory with RFID

 What is RFID?

-RFID is an acronym for “radio-frequency identification” and refers to a technology whereby digital data encoded in RFID tags or SMART LABELS are captured by a reader via radio waves.
-RFID is similar to barcoding in that data from a tag or label are captured by a device that stores the data in a database.
-However, RFID has several advantages over systems that use barcode asset tracking software.
-The most notable is that RFID tag data can be read outside the line-of-sight, whereas barcodes must be aligned with an optical scanner.
+RFID stands for “radio-frequency identification”, and refers to technology that captures digital data encoded in RFID tags or SMART LABELS via radio waves.
+RFID is similar to barcodes in that data from a tag or label is captured by a device and stored in a database.
+However, RFID is different in that RFID tag data can be read without line-of-sight, whereas barcodes must be read directly with a scanner.

 How does RFID work?

 RFID technology identifies objects, collects data, and enters that data into computer systems with little or no human intervention.
 An RFID system consists of three components: an RFID tag or smart label, an RFID reader, and an antenna.
 RFID tags contain a circuit and an antenna, which transmit data to the RFID reader.
 The reader then transmits the tag information to a computer system, which stores the data in a database.